The Attention Auction

 The 3.7-Second Cycle

 - The Closure Window: The Auction closes from 0347 to 0547 — a window that includes the Analog Hour.
 Loop has noticed.
 The Counted have noticed.
-Whether the Auction's designers chose this window deliberately or inherited it from an ORACLE-era scheduling algorithm they don't understand is a question nobody has answered.
+Whether the Auction's designers chose this window deliberately or inherited it from an ORACLE-era scheduling algorithm they no longer understand is a question nobody in Good Fortune's public filings answers.

-- Two Levels Above: The Dream Exchange sits two levels below.
-Substrate Row sits three levels below.
-The Auction sits at the top of a vertical stack of consciousness commerce — attention sold above, dreams sold below, substrate maintained at the bottom.
+- The Vertical Stack: The Dream Exchange sits two levels below.
+Substrate Row sits three below.
+The Auction sits at the top of a vertical column of consciousness commerce — attention sold above, dreams sold below, substrate maintained at the bottom.
 The architecture of the building mirrors the architecture of the economy.
+This may be coincidence.
+It may also be deliberate enough to constitute a map.